Integrated Bioscience, Ph.D.

 About the Degree

-Integrated Bioscience is a unique interdisciplinary doctoral program where biology is at the core or interface of research that cuts across traditional departmental boundaries.
-Students and their faculty mentors design personalized coursework and research training experiences that can draw from expertise across the entire campus, encouraging novel approaches to bio-based research challenges.
+Integrated Bioscience is a unique interdisciplinary doctoral program where biology is at the interface of research that cuts across traditional scientific boundaries.
+Students work with their faculty advisors to design personalized coursework and research training experiences that draw from expertise across the entire campus, encouraging novel approaches to bio-based research challenges.
 Integrated Bioscience compliments other bio-related graduate training opportunities at the University of Akron such as those in the Colleges of Polymer Science and Polymer Engineering, Nursing, and Engineering, and offers students unrivaled flexibility in the design of their Ph.D. curriculum.
-The dynamic interdisciplinary IB platform has allowed students and faculty to track and shape emerging research areas such as nanotechnology, biomaterials, and most recently, Biomimicry.
+The dynamic interdisciplinary IB platform has allowed students and faculty to track and shape emerging research areas such as nanotechnology, geomicrobiology, biomedical engineering, biomaterials, and biomimicry.

-Students will study biomaterials, biomedical engineering, biomimicry, environmental bioscience, computational biology, and bioinformatics.
+In this degree program, students will study biomaterials, biomedical engineering, biomimicry, environmental bioscience, computational biology, geomicrobiology and bioinformatics.

 Salary and Career Outlook